 At this stage, the children will be working towards a thorough foundation for reading and writing.
 The Jolly Phonics Programme teaches children letter sounds in an enjoyable, multi-sensory way, which helps the children to read and write words.
 Levels one to three are reviewed and workbooks are introduced when appropriate.
 The teachers extend the children’s learning through various activities to aid letter recognition and formation, and to help children blend and identify sounds.
 In the Pre-Kindergarten class, levels one to four of the Jolly Phonics programme will be completed.

+The Mathematics programme is developed using the Singapore Kindergarten and Primary Mathematics Framework as a guide.
 The programme integrates the best practices of both early childhood education and Mathematics education.
-It incorporates the introduction and usage of Math vocabulary.
+It incorporates the introduction and usage of Maths vocabulary.
 Where appropriate, a workbook is introduced to reinforce the concepts.
-Topics one to twenty-four of the Growing with Mathematics programme will be covered at the Pre-Kindergarten level.
+Topics one to twenty-four of the Mathematics programme will be covered at the Pre-Kindergarten level.

 As children recognise letters and learn sounds, a reading programme is introduced to complement their development.
 The GINN Reading programme uses a systematic and progressive approach to reading with a set of high frequency words at each level.
 At this stage, levels one and two are introduced together with a workbook and children are encouraged to complete six core books and twelve supplementary books in each level.
 The programme incorporates group discussion and basic comprehension skills.
 Children are upgraded based on their ability and interest to read.